KacperOdzimek/Arbor/documentation/design_reference.md

 ## 3. Sizing

-By default a node has no opinion about its own size beyond what its child needs — it wraps its children.
+Most nodes has no opinion about its own size beyond what its child needs — it wraps its children.
 A bare box with no size-related flags renders at 0×0, because it wraps nothing.